Cotton Tee Fabrics: Types, GSM, From Basic to Premium T Shirts For Brands

 5) Pima & Supima Cotton (premium long-staple)

-- Best for: luxury tees, premium basics, “keep it for years” products
+- Best for: luxury tees, premium basics

 - Pros: soft, strong, good color retention